 Before joining Mountain Family in 2000, Jenny served several years in the United States Peace Corps at clinics in Yemen, then at a mission in Guatemala, and then at a Free Standing Birth Center in the Bronx, New York City, where she developed her midwife birthing skills.
 She holds a Certified Nurse Midwife degree from the University of Pennsylvania, a Family Nurse Practitioner degree from the University of Colorado, and a Bachelor of Science in Nursing from the University of Rochester.
 Jenny contributes time at Mountain Valley Developmental Center, and she enjoys exploring Colorado’s natural wonders with her husband and two daughters.

 As Executive Assistant, Danyelle works closely with CEO Ross Brooks, to manage his schedule and assist other members of the Mountain Family Executive Team.
 Originally from Fort Morgan, Danyelle received her Bachelor of Science in Community Journalism in 2003.
 She joined Mountain Family in 2011 and has helped improve internal systems as well as organize an Advocacy Task Force.
 Danyelle represents Mountain Family on the Garfield County Human Services Commission.
-Danyelle likes to watch birds, hike, play with her cats, and spend time with her husband.
+Danyelle likes to play volleyball, ride her bike and hike with her dog.

 With Mountain Family since 2013, Scott is certified as a Senior Professional in Human Resources (SPHR) and in the Society for Human Resources Managers (SHRM-CP).
 He also brings extensive experience in management and sales, as well as years in the hospitality industry.
 A Michigan native, Scott received his degree in Interpersonal and Public Communication from Central Michigan University.
 Off the job, Scott enjoys time with his wife and two daughters, and the abundance of activities the mountains offer.